 Napoleon in Egypt

-1798, Egypt was invaded by French troops commanded by Napoleon with the Battle of the Pyramids.
+1798, Egypt had become invaded by French troops commanded by Napoleon with the Battle of the Pyramids.

-1800, Napoleon became the first consul of France, when he defeated the Austrian army at the Battle of Marengo and driving the Austrians out of Italy.
+1800, Napoleon became the first consul of France, when he defeated the Austrian army at the Battle of Marengo.
+He drove the Austrians out of Italy.
 Napoleon was instrumental in restoring stability in France after the French Revolution.
-The government was centralised, banking and education was reformed, along with science and the arts.
-Relations with the Pope were improved.
+The government had become centralised.
+Banking and education became reformed, along with science and the arts.
+Relations with the Pope had become improved.

 Emperor Napoleon I

-December 1805, the Battle of Austerlitz was won against a combined force of Austrians and Russians, it is considered as Napoleon‘s greatest victory.
+December 1805, the Battle of Austerlitz had been against a combined force of Austrians and Russians.
+The battle has become considered as Napoleon’s greatest victory.

 1809, a French victory against the Austrians at the Battle of Wagram.

 1812, Napoleon invaded Russia with a large army Of 600,000 troops.
 The Russians retreated back, leading the French deeper into Russia and prolonging the invasion.
 During December at the Battle of Borodino, both sides suffered heavy losses.
-Napoleon continued the momentum to Moscow, but the Russians retreated, setting fire across the city to stop supplies falling into the hands of the French.
+Napoleon continued the momentum to Moscow.
+The Russians retreated, setting fire across the city to stop supplies falling into the hands of the French.

 The harsh Russian winter set in, forcing the starved and exhausted French to retreat out of Moscow.
 The retreat was devastating for the French, encountering small skirmishes with the Russians.
 The large French army had dwindled down to an estimated 100,000 troops.